MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 # Troubleshooting tips

+## Not able to install Windows 10 Insider Preview Builds
+* To install Windows 10 Insider Preview Builds, you need to be running a licensed version of Windows 10 on your PC.
+If your PC is currently running Windows 7/8/8.1, you can install Windows 10 [here](https://www.microsoft.com/en-us/windows/get-windows-10?step=Win10Question1).
+If you are having problems installing Windows 10, you can download a [Windows 10 Insider Preview ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced).
+To check what version of Windows your device is using, go to __Start__, type __winver__, click __winver - run command__.
+* Windows must be activated in order to participate in the Windows Insider Program.
+Check for Windows activation in __Settings > Update & Security > Activation__.

 ## Not receiving updates
-While participating in the Windows Insider Program, you may find that your PC is not updating to the latest update as expected.
+After registering in the Windows Insider Program, you may find that your PC is not updating to the latest Insider Preview build as expected.
 This is rare, however, there are a few key items to review should you end up in this state.

 __Perform a manual check for updates:__ Open Settings, open Update & Security and review available updates or select Check for Updates.
 If you have set Active Hours, ensure your device is left turned on and signed in during the off-hours so the install process can complete.